PrajwalBasnet0219/Rehevane/README.md

 > *Thou art my fortress.
 Thou art where I am safe.*

 A story-first open-world action RPG in the browser — no build step, no dependencies.
-Fall from Tokyo into a world that obeys grief too literally, earn your name in the Guardian's Oath, and teach it to love without breaking.
+Fall from Earth into a world that obeys grief too literally, earn your name in the Guardian's Oath, and teach it to love without breaking.

 ![Rehevane](Rehevane.png)